immutability-io/consul-terraform/README.md

 #### vault-pki: A rudimentary integration with Vault for issuing certificates.

-The vault-pki module will write a certificate, CA certificate and private key to the local file system for use in setting up the Consul cluster. **Note: this module uses a null resource.
-Once provisioned, these PKI materials remain on the file system until the resource is tainted.
+The vault-pki module will write a certificate, CA certificate and private key to the local file system for use in setting up the Consul cluster.

 ### NOTE ON VAULT MODULE

+This module is a *hack*.
+It is just a place holder, and a weak one at that, until the vault terraform provider has been... provided...
+[Rumor is that this will be in Terraform 0.8](https://twitter.com/mitchellh/status/794247604372525056)

 In order to use the vault module, you need to configure vault as a CA. The follow script (`use_vault_as_ca.sh`) will do this: